 On the first day, Thursday evening, we will have an opening message followed by the World Mission Night I. Friday morning will be devoted to a group Bible study and the first main message.
-In the afternoon, we will have Peer/Interest Group sessions twice so that everyone may participate in two sessions of their choice.
+In the afternoon, we will have Interest Group sessions twice so that everyone may participate in two sessions of their choice.
 In the evening, we will have World Mission Night II as a plenary session beginning with a message.
 On Saturday morning, we will have the second group Bible study and main message.
 The afternoon is devoted to reflection writing and sharing.
 On the Saturday evening, we will have a special lecture by our guest speaker, Dr. Scott Moreau (Wheaton College), a professor of Intercultural Studies and the Academic Dean of Wheaton Graduate School.
 For 16 years, he was the editor of Evangelical Missions Quarterly and that general editor of Baker Books’ Encountering Mission series.
 He has written or edited over 20 books and 300 articles, and has received numerous recognitions for his writing, teaching, speaking and service to society.
 He will also speak at Interest Group (IG – Repeat twice (2:00-3:40pm and 4:00-5:30pm) with the title “Overcoming Challenges in Cross-Cultural Evangelization and Discipleship” After the lecture, we will have a Kingdom Festival.
 This Festival is new and will be the climax of the conference as we offer chorus, music, dance and orchestra as our corporate worship to God and King Jesus.
-On Sunday morning, we will have a short group Bible study or representative testimonies followed by a Sunday message.
+On Sunday morning, we will have a short group Bible study followed by a Sunday message.
 There will be a call for a missionary pledge and the conference will end with a short inauguration ceremony of the fifth General Director.

 After discussions and recommendations by senior staff and chapter leaders, ISBC Program Committee and HQ staff prayerfully worked to choose Bible passages that expound the nature of God’s kingdom and the kingdom values and vision.
 After prayers, the passages were chosen that are relatively new.